SharinaS/music-central/README.md

   * Set up a load balancer
   * Allow user to get image from their computer, and upload it to S3, then grab it from S3 to display as their profile image
   * Cloud watch events processed by a lambda function
+  * Look into continuous deployment options

+# User Stories
+Please see file in repo, called USERSTORIES.md